 Things on campus feel a little different these days, but Shabbat isn't going anywhere.
 While we work toward the end of the pandemic, we cannot host in-person Shabbat dinners, so they will take a hybrid format instead: a Zoom call and a Shabbat-To-Go package.

 The biggest change is that RSVPs, which used to be merely appreciated, are now mandatory.
 You can do this by texting SHALOM to 617-295-7707.
-RSVPs must be in before 6pm that Thursday.
+RSVPs must be in before 12pm each Thursday.

 Come pick up your Shabbat-To-Go kit from the Chabad house on Friday afternoons.
 This kit will be replete with all the delicious food you know and love, as well as candles and some other essentials to make your Shabbat meal special!